Linear Non-Gaussian Component Analysis via Maximum Likelihood: Discussion

-LCA offers a computationally tractable alternative to one of the most common applications of ICA to fMRI and EEG: artifact detection.
+LCA offers a computationally tractable alternative to one of the most common applications of ICA to fMRI: artifact detection.
 Currently, PCA+ICA is used as a pre-processing step to reveal biologically implausible loadings and/or loadings resembling physiological artifacts that can be used to de-noise data for subsequent analyses \citep{beckmann2012modelling}.
 In LCA, these artifacts appear as LCs since they have non-Gaussian distributions.
-Our detection of the artifact in component two (Figure \ref{fig:HCP_networks}) suggests LCA could be used for more powerful denoising methods over traditional PCA+ICA.
-Artifacts may increase and/or become more problematic when using state-of-the-art data with high-resolution, as smaller voxels are associated with smaller signals, suggesting artifact removal is increasingly important \citep{griffanti2014ica}.
-The HCP data represent the highest resolution and fastest acquisition times currently available in fMRI, and thus LCA offers a promising alternative to ICA for artifact detection.
+Our improved detection of artifacts (Figure \ref{fig:LC25}, Figures \ref{fig:HCP_networks} and \ref{fig:LC14}) suggests LCA could be used for more powerful denoising methods over traditional PCA+ICA.